wklenk/adafruit-feather-32u4-lora-ota/README.md

 **Note**: The use of a so-called [Single-Channel-Gateway](https://www.thethingsnetwork.org/wiki/Hardware/Gateways/Single-Channel-Gateway) is not recommended, as it only supports **one** of the three join frequencies.
 So, you only have 1:3 chance that the join operation actually hits the single one supported frequency.
-Additionally, it is unclear if these kind of gateways support the communication from TTN back to the device.
+Additionally, it is unclear if these kind of gateways support the communication from TTN back to the device, so probably you will never ever get a feedback that the join operation was successful.